pongsakorn-onnim/data_analysis_portfolio.github.io/README.md

 **Status:** Completed in Jun 2022.

 ### Data Analyst with Python
 **Description:** This course from [DataCamp](https://app.datacamp.com/learn) will teach students how to import, clean, manipulate, and visualize data through interactive exercises.
 The students will get hands-on with Python libaries, including pandas, Numpy, Seaborn, and more.
-The students will also gain experience working with real-world datasets, including data from Walmart sales and data about global food consumption.
+The students will also gain experience working with real-world datasets to grow data manipulation and exploratory data analysis skills before moving on to the statistics skills and perform hypothesis testing.
 [The course official page.](https://app.datacamp.com/learn/career-tracks/data-analyst-with-python?version=6) \
 **Skills gained from the course:**  \
 **Platforms and Tools:** \
 **Hands-on Projects:** [Analyzing TV Data](#analyzing-tv-data) \